PLACENTINO ELEMENTARY SCHOOL

 Our literacy approach is grounded in the Reader’s Workshop model.
 Reader’s workshop is a teaching model which allows students to engage in authentic reading experiences.
 It is an effective way to differentiate instruction.
 Workshops may vary in length and include time for teaching, selecting and reading books, writing about books, and sharing ideas about books with partners or in group discussions.
 Our workshop model will utilize the Fountas and Pinnell Classroom curriculum materials.

 The purpose of science education is to nurture natural curiosity and help students make meaning of the world around them.
-This begins in our Preschool program.
-The science program is correlated to the latest state standards, is based upon the principles of child interest and lends itself to activity-oriented teaching which is supported with classroom nonfiction readings.
+The science program is correlated to the most updated state standards, is based upon the principles of child interest and lends itself to activity-oriented teaching which is supported with classroom nonfiction readings.
 Students will make observations, analyze data, test hypotheses, communicate findings and relate this to the real world that they are a part of.

 Our Social Studies curriculum helps students develop an informed worldview, develop the ability to think from multiple perspectives, and acquire the skills necessary for active citizenship in the 21st century that will enable them to interact effectively in an increasingly interdependent world.